‘Sports Illustrated’ Model Robin Holzken Puts On Busty Display In Plunging Dress On Instagram

 “Those mesmerizing eyes though,” another user chimed in.

-As Sports Illustrated: Swimsuit Edition previously noted, Holzken recently jetted off to Kenya to shoot her second spread for the magazine’s popular edition.
-The model travelled to the African country to shoot at the Hemingways Ol Seki Mara Camp, a luxury enclave in the heart of the Naboisho Conservancy, according to a separate Sports Illustrated report.
+As Sports Illustrated previously noted, Holzken recently jetted off to Kenya to shoot her second spread for the magazine’s popular edition.
+The model traveled to the African country to shoot at the Hemingways Ol Seki Mara Camp, a luxury enclave in the heart of the Naboisho Conservancy, according to a separate Sports Illustrated report.

 As the report noted, Holzken has been modeling since she was 16, and has been featured in major magazines and major fashion campaigns such as Victoria’s Secret PINK and Guess.
+She is considered to be one of the world’s top models, and has a relatively high-profile in the industry.